 Alleged shooter in Highland Park July 4 parade attack charged with 7 counts of murder in ‘premeditated and calculated attack’

-Robert “Bobby” E. Crimo III, 21, is charged with seven counts first-degree murder in what Lake County State’s Attorney Eric Rinehart called a “premeditated and calculated attack.”
-He was apprehended late Monday afternoon after an hourslong manhunt involving more than 100 law enforcement agencies.
+Robert E. “Bobby” Crimo III, 21, is charged with seven counts of first-degree murder in what Lake County State’s Attorney Eric Rinehart called a “premeditated and calculated attack.”
+Crimo was apprehended late Monday afternoon following an hourslong search involving more than 100 law enforcement agencies.

+Crimo’s attorney Thomas Durkin declined to comment Tuesday, citing the early stage in the proceedings and noting that he has had limited contact with his client.

-Details about the attack and the background of the alleged shooter emerged throughout the day Tuesday, as the Highland Park community began grieving the losses.
+Details about the attack and the background of the alleged shooter emerged throughout Tuesday, as the Highland Park community continued grieving the losses.
+Authorities said that in 2019 police were called to Crimo’s home after he threatened to “kill everyone,” but he wasn’t arrested.

 After firing dozens of shots, Crimo exited the roof, dropped the rifle, slipped into the crowd and went to his mother’s house, Covelli said.
 The gun that was used in the attack was purchased legally in Illinois by Crimo, authorities said.

-In all, about 45 people were either killed or injured in some way during the attack, authorities said.
+In all, about 45 people were either killed or injured during the attack, authorities said.

-Among those who died were Highland Park residents Katherine Goldstein, 64; Irina McCarthy, 35; Kevin McCarthy, 37; Jacquelyn Sundheim, 63; and Stephen Straus, 88; Nicolas Toledo-Zaragoza, 78, of Morelos, Mexico, also was killed.
+Among the dead were Katherine Goldstein, 64, of Highland Park; Irina McCarthy, 35, of Highland Park; Kevin McCarthy, 37, of Highland Park; Jacquelyn Sundheim, 63, of Highland Park; Stephen Straus, 88, of Highland Park; and Nicolas Toledo-Zaragoza, 78, of Morelos, Mexico.
 Officials have not yet released the name of the seventh victim.

-Authorities at an earlier news briefing detailed two prior instances when police were called to the home of the suspect, including one in which Crimo threatened to “kill everyone.”

-In September 2019, family members reported that Crimo threatened to kill everyone and that he had a collection of knives, Covelli said.
-Highland Park police responded to the home and removed 16 knives, a dagger and a sword from the home.
-Police notified Illinois State Police of the matter, but otherwise didn’t have probable cause to make an arrest, authorities said.

-An Illinois State Police spokeswoman said that at that time, Crimo did not have a firearm owner’s identification card, required for the purchase of firearms, to revoke or review.
+“The Highland Park community, like so many before us, is devastated,” said Highland Park Mayor Nancy Rotering.
+“We know it will take time to heal.”

+On Tuesday, officials described a sweeping investigation that involved speaking to witnesses and survivors, viewing footage from cellphones and surveillance cameras and an expedited trace on the weapon conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-Investigators haven’t determined a motive, though Covelli said investigators have been in “in discussions” with Crimo.
+Investigators haven’t determined a motive, though Covelli said detectives have been “in discussions” with Crimo.
 No one else appears to have been involved in the shooting.

+Investigators believe Crimo disguised himself as a woman in order to hide his facial tattoos and aid in his escape from the scene, according to Covelli.

-After escaping, Crimo walked to his mother’s house and borrowed her vehicle, Covelli said.
+After the shooting, Crimo walked to his mother’s house and borrowed her vehicle, Covelli said.
 There is no indication he shared anything about his alleged involvement in the shooting with his mother.

-Following a police alert for the vehicle, an “alert member of the community” saw it and called 911.
+Following a police alert for the vehicle, an “alert member of community” saw it and called 911, Covelli said.

+Before being captured, Crimo drove into Wisconsin and returned to the north suburbs, Covelli said.

 After he was apprehended, officers found another rifle in the vehicle, Covelli said, which also appeared to have been legally purchased by Crimo.
-Other weapons were found in his Highwood home.
+Three other weapons that were legally purchased were found in his Highwood home.

 “The community has been absolutely terrific as it comes to reporting information they may have, things they may have witnessed, turning over video,” Covelli said.